Water Damaged Rugs… What to do when your rugs get wet

 - It is best to leave the rug lying flat – do not fold it or hang it over a washing line or back porch.
 Due to the weight in the rug from the water, this can stretch and distort your rug.
 This can be irreversible.

 - Some rugs have lazy dyes, and the colour may begin to rug, hanging them up can cause the dye to run down the rug.

 - Woven rugs can curl at the sides as well.
 This can be fixed by taking the sides to re-stretch your rug – It is important to ask the professionals about this.

-With tufted rugs, the latex backing can begin to delaminate if they have been water damage.
+- Tufted rugs with latex backings can begin to delaminate if they have had water damage.
 The primary backing comes away from the secondary backing causing a rippling effect.
-Again, leave the rug laying flat until you are able to take it to a professional.
+Again, leave the rug laying flat until you can take it to a professional.

 The key to preventing significant permanent damage is to get your rug dry as quickly as possible.
 At AllAces Cleaning & Restoration, we have a professional rug cleaning facility with a specialised drying room.
 This facility allows us to speed dry the rugs, either using fans or heat drying equipment.
 Give us a call today on 1800 00 1010 to find out more about our rug cleaning service.